 A meaningful calling for a purposeful life

 There is no such thing as luck, we are meant to discover the opportunities that match our skills, values and potential.
 Some of my initiatives include ResponsivEbooks® an engagement platform for social development, The Self-Help Incubator® a social initiative for promoting the human potential, and Mindful Living Networking, an event which aims to educate critical thinking while promoting rewarding social interactions.

 I have developed meaningful projects, social events, interactive online communities or reliable resources to fulfill relevant social goals.
 To me, progress means change, rehearsing new ways of thinking or a range of strategies to iterate development safely.
 The result, a genuine approach for you to always find a better way forward.

 Research not only informs my practice, but it also allows you to understand the scientific elements that promote health and enhance performance.
 Below you can find a list of abstracts, including selected research I conducted so far.

 Enhancing Sexual Fantasy using Mindfulness: A Matter of Absorption or Hedonic Capacity?

 Sexual fantasies play an important role in sexual desire disorders.
 At a cognitive level, they help the person feel part of a vivid scenario, which can engage attention and trigger one's interest, in order to be developed further and explored.

 Fantasies can only be maintained while the imaginary script triggers a desirable level of sexual arousal.
-At the same time, in order to be aware of the degree of change in sexual excitement, fantasies are dependent on ones ability to perceive pleasure, as a positive subjective experience following arousal.
+At the same time, in order to be aware of the degree of change in sexual excitement, fantasies are dependent on the ability to perceive pleasure, as a positive subjective experience following arousal.